skayhan13/Web-Scraping-Challenge/README.md

 5. Push the above changes to GitHub or GitLab.

+6. It is imperative to have the Chrome Driver installed on your machine.
+You may go here to download it: https://chromedriver.storage.googleapis.com/index.html?path=89.0.4389.23/

 ## Step 1 - Scraping

 Complete your initial scraping using Jupyter Notebook, BeautifulSoup, Pandas, and Requests/Splinter.